tcltk/tcl/doc/markdown/switch.md

 }
 ```

-When matching against regular expressions, information about what exactly matched is easily obtained using the **-matchvar** option:
+When matching against regular expressions, information about what exactly matched is easily obtained using the \fB-matchvar\fR option:

 ```
 switch -regexp -matchvar foo -- $bar {